CubeFlix/mimir/README.md

   - if it hits the end of the editor:
     - if we are trying to adjust ranges for block styling, it should just use the editor as an endpoint
     - otherwise for getTextNodesInRange it should make a new text node
-- [ ] issue with getBlockNodesInRange: if the whole last node is included, include it as a whole (not sure how this issue arose, but its worth looking into)
+- [ ] issue with getBlockNodesInRange: if the whole last node is included, include it as a whole (possibilities of fixing this: have tne end node always escape?)
 - [ ] perhaps remove extraneous divs during paste